s21543775/dcbot-image-roller/README.md

 ## Abstract
 * It can randomly roll a image from all directories or one specific directory.
 * It can be used with my another project [Dcbot-Image-Downloader](https://github.com/s21543775/dcbot-image-downloader)
-* If images are named as tweet ids (like Dcbot-Image-Downloader), it can attach the original tweet's link on the embed's infomation when rolling an image.
+* If images are named after tweet ids (like Dcbot-Image-Downloader), it can attach the original tweet's link on the embed's infomation when rolling an image.

 ![](https://i.imgur.com/8Ab4fzc.png)
 ## How to use